“Bring the pain, Gaspy. You were always the one who couldn’t handle it.”

 The car smashes into the rock at triple-digits-miles-per-hour.
-In grand cinematic tradition, the vehicle explodes in an enormous red-yellow-white conflagration that lights up the highway like an atomic bomb.
+In equally grand cinematic tradition, the vehicle explodes in an enormous red-yellow-white fiery conflagration that lights up the highway like an atomic bomb.

 Em rolls to a literally dead stop on the highway, charred and smoking and burning, his blackened flesh baked to a crisp as smoke billows around him.
 The door to Château Devillers, the briefcase, the prison corridor is only feet away at the highway’s end.